matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

   		S-Video or Y/C [analog connection, SD]: As opposed to the composite signal, S-Video separates the luminance (Y) and the chrominance (C) into two different channels.
 Thereby it is a step up in quality from the composite video.
 It is transmitted by a distinctive looking, 4-pin connector.
 Formats that allowed for Y/C include VHS and DVD.
   	</p>
   	<p>
   		Component Video [analog connection, SD]: Component video is the best quality connection to transmit analog video signals.
 The signal is separated into three channels: Y (luminance), Pb (Blue minus L) and Pr (Red minus L).
-The green is derived using the pythagoreon theorem.
+The green is derived using the pythagorean theorem.
 Component video comes as three adjoined plugs, sometimes color-coded to green (Y), blue (Pb) and red (Pr).
 This connection should be used on analog Betacam and Betacam SP.
   	</p>
   	<p>
   		Serial Digital Interface [SDI, SD or HD].
 The SDI signal is a digital bit stream that can be used to transmit analog and digital video signals, and has also been used to by digital formats to record the signal to tape (Digital Betacam).
 SD-SDI is a signal connection type, using the BNC connection type, that packages the video, aural, and any ancillary data (timecode, closed captioning, etc) into a signal bit stream for transmission.
 SD-SDI is a 4:2:2 YUV system of video transmission.
 HD-SDI uses the same principal but splits the signal amongst multiple connections to increase the bandwidth necessary for transmission of High Definition material.